kartikprabhu20/YourEuro/docs/_posts/2019-06-04-AdvancedPrototye.md

 <h2>Generalisation</h2>
 <p><b>Strings:</b> All strings should be stored in 'strings.xml' resource file and need to be referenced from there itself.
 Hard coding of strings needs to be avaoided.
 This will help when the application is globalised and multiple languages are supported. <br>Example: R.string.euro, @string/app_name<br>
 <b>Colors:</b> All colors need to be stored in 'colors.xml' resource file and need to be referenced from there. <br>Example: @color/black<br>
-<b>Dimensions:</b> All dimensions used in project need to be saved in 'dimens.xml' resource file and need to be referenced from there. <br>Example: @dimen/unit1</p>
+<b>Dimensions:</b> All dimensions used in project need to be saved in 'dimens.xml' resource file and need to be referenced from there.
+Example: @dimen/unit1</p>
 <br>

 <h2>File ownership</h2>